rimuadmin/TeensyMaestro-Hardware/README.md

 [TeensyMaestro for Flex 6000 Radios](https://github.com/KD0RC/Teensy-Maestro-for-Flex-6000-radios)

-The intent of this PCB is to simplify the build process, make it easier to produce a polished final product, and substitute some components for less expensive alternatives.
+The intent of this PCB is to simplify the build process, make it easier to produce a polished final product, and replace some components with less expensive alternatives.

 ### Design Features
 - A main PCB that simplifies building the Teensy Maestro and minimizes wiring errors.
-- A front panel that matches the main PCB that can be fabricated by a PCB manufacturer in aluminum with a black color.
+- A front panel that matches the main PCB that can be fabricated by a PCB manufacturer in aluminum, with a black finish.
 This inexpensive option will allow a builder to achieve a refined, professional finish.
 - Through-hole components to simplify assembly.
 - PCB headers to connect to the rear panel connectors.
 - I2C bus header for future extensibility.